ThuverX/MySimsModLoader/README.md

 - This project could never have been done without the awesome work done for the [Spore ModAPI](https://github.com/emd4600/Spore-ModAPI).
   - Not only are a lot of formats very similar.
-  - But this project also includes EASTL taken from the [Spore ModAPI](https://github.com/emd4600/Spore-ModAPI) repository.
+  - This project also includes EASTL taken from the [Spore ModAPI](https://github.com/emd4600/Spore-ModAPI) repository.
 - Honorary mention to [MorcuTool](https://github.com/Olivercomet/MorcuTool) for getting me interested in making this modloader.

 ## Contributors